Skip to content

 On February 26, 2026, the Akira ransomware group listed Reflex Angelo, a high-end furniture and lighting company, on its leak site and announced it would soon upload 34GB of stolen corporate data containing employee personal information.

 Public reporting indicates the attackers exfiltrated internal files that include passport scans, addresses, phone numbers, and emails belonging to employees.
 The dataset also contains detailed financial records, client information, contracts, agreements, and confidential project documents.
-The company, known for collections such as Linea Disegno and Linea Glamour, has not yet confirmed the breach publicly, but the Akira leak site lists the incident with a promise to release the full archive shortly.
+The company, known for collections such as Linea Disegno and Linea Glamour, has not yet stated the breach publicly, but the Akira leak site lists the incident with a promise to release the full archive shortly.

 Available reporting describes the exposed volume as 34GB of corporate data.
 No exact victim count has been published, yet the presence of passport scans and contact details means any employee, contractor, or client whose records were stored on the compromised systems is now at risk.
 The listing appeared on the group’s official leak portal, which is tracked by ransomware monitoring services.